toombez/coloretic/docs/reference/index.md

 ### `desaturate`

-Reduce a value to the saturation component of the color.
+Decrease a value to the saturation component of the color.

 ```ts
 const color = createHSLColor({ hue: 0, saturation: 50, lightness: 0 })